 Compared to winter, more animals are on the move, roads and trails are free of snow so easier to traverse, and excursions of every kind are beckoning to all tourists.
 The summer months are also the busiest so taking the time to research areas less traveled will help to not get caught up in heavy crowds.

-If you plan to visit the Last Frontier in July and August be ready to be immersed in the ultimate Alaska experience with our guide below.
+If you plan to visit the Last Frontier in July and August, be ready to be immersed in the ultimate Alaska experience with our guide below.
 We cover everything in detail: Weather, what to wear, crowds, how to get around, driving, mosquito tips, things to do, wildlife, and more.
-Written by an Alaska local!

 The climate in July and August varies across the three main regions of the state: Arctic, Interior, and Coastal.
-The amount of daylight differs along with the average daily temperatures by the northern region having the longest days and coolest climate.
+The amount of daylight differs along with the average daily temperatures, with the northern region having the longest days and coolest climate.

 July has the warmest temperatures of the year in Alaska.
 The average highs range from 61°F (16°C) to 73°F (23°C) in the interior and coastal regions.
 The days are long with over 19 hours of daylight in many regions.
 July is also one of the driest months with a 27% chance of rain on average.
 All trails and roads are accessible and snow-free.